About

 Acceptance of both sides

-“Also, he has to say goodbye to everyone by waving when they go home.
-Otherwise, he can’t leave the building.
-His colleagues join in, but sometimes they don’t see him because they are serving the guests.
-Then he stands for a long time and keeps waving.
-At first, this was annoying for his colleagues.
-Eventually they have accepted it and try to wave goodbye under all circumstances.
-But Mr. Barth has also learned to accept that it is not always possible and that he can still leave the workplace.
-His counsellor helped a lot in this.
-Dealing with Mr. Barth requires patience, but this boosts the team spirit and contributes to appreciation.
+“Also, he has to say goodbye to everyone when they leave.
+Otherwise, he won’t be able to leave the building.
+His colleagues join in, but sometimes they can’t see him because they are busy serving guests.
+He then stands for a long time, waving continuously.
+At first, his colleagues found this annoying.
+Eventually, however, they accepted it and tried to wave goodbye in all circumstances.
+However, Mr Barth has also learned to accept that this is not always possible, and that he can still leave the workplace.
+His counsellor helped him a lot with this.
+Dealing with Mr Barth requires patience, but this strengthens team spirit and fosters appreciation.
 We do not want to lose him as an employee.”

 Bringing the team together

-“Fortunately, we all pay attention to Mr. Barth’s need for fixed routines.
-We also take care not to disrupt the workflow and we are very careful and slow in introducing new tasks or changing the workflow.
+“Fortunately, we all pay attention to Mr Barth’s need for fixed routines.
+We also take care not to disrupt the workflow, introducing new tasks slowly and carefully.
 His colleagues take these specific features into account in their daily communication.
-I notice, it brings the team together.
+I have noticed that this brings the team together.
 They are also tolerant of mistakes and misunderstandings among themselves.”

 Skip to content